dfinity/llm/typescript/README.md

-# @dfinity/llm
+# `@dfinity/llm`

-A TypeScript library for interacting with DFINITY's LLM canister on the Internet Computer.
+A library for making requests to the LLM canister on the Internet Computer.

-## Installation
+## Install

 ```bash
 npm install @dfinity/llm